bassrehab/bassrehab.github.io/_posts/2024-05-04-etlc-context-new-paradigm.md

   sidebar: left
 ---

 > This blog post proposes a novel concept - ETL-C, a context-first approach for building Data / AI platforms in the Generative AI dominant era.
-More discussions to follow in the coming days.
+More discussions to follow.

 Think of your data as a sprawling city.